tenzir/tenzir/web/docs/understand/language/frontends/sigma.md

 ## Usage

-To use the Sigma frontend, [install the `sigma` plugin](../../../setup/configure.md#plugins).
-Then use the `vast export` command to provide a Sigma rule on standard input:
+Use the `vast export` command to provide a Sigma rule on standard input:

 ```bash
 vast export <format> < sigma-rule.yaml